antoniogamiz/perl6-gsoc-application/README.md

 ### About me

-I am currently studying a double degree in Computer Science and Mathematics at the University of Granada, Spain.
-I have been programming in several languages before (C++, Java, Javascript, Python, etc.) but I am not so much experienced in Perl6.
+I'm currently studying a double degree in Computer Science and Mathematics at the University of Granada, Spain.
+I have experience with C++, C, Java, Javascript, CSS, HTML, SQL, Python, Ruby and Perl6!

-These days I have been using Learning Perl 6 book by Brian D Foy so as to learn the basics about the language and I have taken part in a couple of squashatons (you can see some of my contributions [here](https://github.com/perl6/doc/commits?author=antoniogamiz)), written a simple [math module](https://github.com/antoniogamiz/Math-ConvergenceMethods) and I'm part of the [Perl6 Weekly Challenge](https://p6weekly.wordpress.com/)!.
+You can check my activity on the community [here](https://github.com/perl6/doc/commits?author=antoniogamiz).
+I have participated in a couple of squashatons to complete docs!
+Moreover, as a future mathematician, I'm also writing my first math module in Perl6!
+You can check it out [here](https://github.com/antoniogamiz/Math-ConvergenceMethods).

+From time to time I give some talks (like [this](https://github.com/antoniogamiz/Curso-Python)).
+I'll be talking about privacy and security on the net in [JASYP 2019](https://interferencias.tech/jasyp/)!
+I will also organize a Perl, Perl5, Perl6 devroom in [esLibre](https://eslib.re/2019/acerca/) congress!